OblongCheese/old-blog-1/_posts/2015-10-10-Science-and-Magic.md

 After Hyde Park we headed toward a pair of traditional English pubs and enjoyed a drink at Nag's Head.
 We also visited Grenadier but being a Friday night it was packed with nine-to-fivers starting their weekends so we did not spend long there.
 Plus there were roadworks outside which ruined all photography opportunities.

-We the n had dinner at a lovely restaurant in an upmarket part of town near Hyde Park Corner.
+We then had dinner at a lovely restaurant in an upmarket part of town near Hyde Park Corner.
 This was the best meal I have eaten so far on this holiday: smoked pork, braised cheek, black pudding and some kind of deliciously cooked cabbage.
 Carly had some sort of chicken dish with healthy helping of meal regret.